Kiosk: Directors' Commentary

 Exhibition talk with Eddie Clemens: Saturday 11 July, 2pm

-The Kiosk was a small, self-contained exhibition space that operated between 2000 and 2010 on the corner of High and Lichfield Streets in Christchurch’s city centre.
+The Kiosk was a small, self-contained exhibition space that operated between 2000 and 2010 on the corner of Manchester, Lichfield, and High Streets in Christchurch’s city centre.
 Originally commissioned and designed by the Oblique Trust, programming and administration of the Kiosk were handed over to The Physics Room Trust in 2003.